Tips to Get Your Resume Shortlisted For Top Tech Companies

 There might be a lot of reasons why your resume not getting shortlisted for these big tech companies.
-We are going to share some tips and some mistakes that most of the people do in their resume.
-First of all, you need to understand that these companies get lakhs or millions of resumes every day which is firstly scanned by some algorithms.
-This algorithm shortlists some resume based on a few keywords that are relevant for the job.
+We are going to share some tips and some mistakes that most people do in their resumes.
+First, you need to understand that these companies get lakhs or millions of resumes every day which is firstly scanned by some algorithms.
+This algorithm shortlists some resumes based on a few keywords that are relevant for the job.
 For example “Java Developer“, the algorithm considers the keyword Java and it will scan all the resumes that will have this word included and the same goes for the other profile.
 The rest of the resume gets filtered out and after that, these resumes get into the hands of the hiring manager for the further process.

 Now we are going to discuss three sections that will help you to get your resume shortlisted in these tech companies.